rust-embedded/rust-raspberrypi-OS-tutorials/12_integrated_testing/README.md

 [weak symbol]: https://en.wikipedia.org/wiki/Weak_symbol

 This enables integration tests in `$CRATE/tests/` to override this function according to their needs.
-This is useful because depending on the kind of test, a `panic!` could mean success or failure.
+This is useful, because depending on the kind of test, a `panic!` could mean success or failure.
 For example, `tests/02_exception_sync_page_fault.rs` is intentionally causing a page fault, so the wanted outcome is a `panic!`.
 Here is the whole test (minus some inline comments):